 As mentioned, the Bernese also has a loud, booming bark, but this can be controlled through training.

-Both are easily trainable and aim to please their owners, so they can be well-behaved.
+Both are easily trainable and aim to please their owners, so they are generally well-behaved.
 They often have an affinity for one particular person over others, although they love their entire family.
 Either breed will make for a great family dog because they are gentle, friendly, and generally have more pros than cons.

-Now that you have the ability to differentiate between these two similar dog breeds, you can show off your knowledge to your friends or apply it toward making an informed adoption decision.
+Now that you can differentiate between these two similar dog breeds, you can show off your knowledge to your friends or apply it toward making an informed adoption decision.

 Featured Image Credit: wa40friend, Pixabay